SnippetServe/backend/README.md

 1. Clone this repo `git clone https://github.com/SnippetServe/backend`
 2. Install all the packages required: `yarn install`
 3. Create a new file under root of this project called `.env`.
 Add properties as mentioned in `.env.example`.
-You need a Postgres and Redis DB running.
+You need a Postgres DB running.
 4. Now run `yarn devRun`, this will start nodemon as well, so even if you change any code, it will automatically compile.
 5. For production use `yarn start`